opentechinstitute/commotion-docs/commotionwireless.net/_posts/2014-06-13-commotion-router-1.1rc2-release-notes.md

 post_author: Josh King
 lang: en
 ---
-We are excited to announce the second release candidate for our v1.1 bugfix release for our Commotion Router firmware.
-It includes the following fixes since v1.1rc1:<!--more-->
+We are excited to announce the second release candidate for our Commotion Router firmware bugfix release v1.1.
+The following fixes have been added since v1.1rc1:<!--more-->

 ### Bugfixes:
 <ul>